 Around 25% of heat lost from an un-insulated home goes through the roof.
 The good news is you can easily install roof insulation

-Use our guide to find out how to insulate your roof and save money on your energy bills.
+So, how much you save by insulating your loft or attic?
+The uSwitch guide makes it easy to find out how to insulate your roof and save money on your energy bills.

 Does the type of roof I have affect my options for insulation?